Steffengra/Anchoring_2/README.md

-The code presented was used in a publication submitted to WSASCC 2023.
+The code presented was used in the following publication ([preprint here](https://arxiv.org/abs/2304.12660)).

+[1] S. Gracla, C. Bockelmann, A. Dekorsy,
+"A Multi-Task Approach to Robust Deep Reinforcement Learning for Resource Allocation", International ITG 26th Workshop on Smart Antennas and 13th Conference on Systems, Communications, and Coding, Braunschweig, Germany, 27.
+February - 3.
+March 2023

 The project structure is as follows: